-Hamilton to Auckland commuter train to begin in August, station lifts not quite ready
+Hamilton to Auckland commuter train to begin in August, start date pushed back by coronavirus

 "The South Auckland/North Waikato area is growing and it's important that we are thinking about the big picture and develop the right infrastructure to unlock that growth.

-"The Ministry of Transport also has work underway to investigate options for rapid rail between Hamilton and Auckland," he said.
+"The Ministry of Transport also has work under way to investigate options for rapid rail between Hamilton and Auckland," he said.

 The Hamilton – Auckland services received funding through the NZ Transport Agency for five years.